bwinkers/simple-codeartifact-cloudformation/README.md

 ## View packages in repo

-Install some packages using your package mamnager.
+Install some packages using your package manager.
 If the package is found in your internal repo it is used.
 If not the package is downloaded from the public repo and stored.